ssmak/jquery.trackrails/README.md

 <h1 align="center">jquery.trackrails</h1>

-<h5 align="center">Create track points for a webpage and make the section browsering more easily.</h5>
+<h5 align="center">Create track points for a page and make the section browsering more easily.</h5>

 <br />